Karen R. Zwier

 Research Fellow with Models of Providence: An Abrahamic Inquiry

-Co-organizer of the CEPOS session at ACPA 2017
+Co-organizer of the CEPOS sessions at ACPA 2017

 Co-organizer of the 2016 CEPOS Conference